BackARTICLE // FIXING A MULTI-LEV…

 The original goal

-• Only see incentives when the previous level is approved
+• Only see items after the previous level approves

-• Be blocked if a lower level puts it on hold
+• Be blocked if something below is on hold

 It wasn't.